If you run a business and want to accept credit cards, you’ll need to open a merchant account.

 Use your business plan or make an educated guess at what you think the lowest and highest possible transaction amounts will be.
 Use these two figures to find the average sale amount.
 Once you find the average ticket amount, you can pad the number a little bit within reason.
 You don’t want to raise your average ticket to an unreasonable amount that will cause your application to be denied, but you should increase it a little bit to be safe.
 You will not be subject to penalties if you overestimate your average ticket.

 Calculating Processing Volume

 For new businesses, the best way to figure out the processing limit to declare is to start by making an educated guess at what your gross sales will be each month throughout the year.
 Take into account any seasonal swings that your business will have.
-For instance, the highest grossing month for a craft business may be in the summer time when craft fairs are frequently held.
+For instance, the highest grossing months for an ice cream shop will be the summer time when it’s warm and customers want ice cream.

 Take the appropriate percentage of gross sales, depending on the business type, and round the final figure up to the nearest $500 increment.